fluidware/fluidsurveys-docs/chapters/Editor/basicquestions.rst

      - This question type will be appended to the question directly before it.
 By default, this option is disabled.
    * - 3.
 Width
      - You can adjust the width based on a percentage.
 By default, the value is 100%.
+   * - 4.
+Show Record Now Button
+     - This option is useful for recording timestamps in surveys.
+Selecting this option adds a button which, when pressed, records the current time.
+Note that this disables manually changing the date/time value.

 .. list-table:: Options
    :widths: 35 65